BIKER DAD: Former Mobile County Sheriff’s deputy killed in Washington motorcycle crash, family needs help bringing him home

 - Man accidentally shot while inside Raleigh biker bar, police say

 And that is very expensive.
 According to the post, “he had just started a new career in logistics and hadn’t established any life insurance or burial policies.
-Unfortunately, at 26yo he didn’t understand the possibility of needing it so soon for his baby.”
+Unfortunately, at 26 yo he didn’t understand the possibility of needing it so soon.”

 “We, as his family, find ourselves having to carry the full expense of bringing him home (Mobile, AL) and laying him to rest,” the post reads, “if you can help us with any size donation to meet all of the finances needed to bring him home safely and lay him to rest, it would be GREATLY appreciated.. and our family will be forever grateful. “